 15. Baby food steamer and blender

-A double boiler and fork work well to make small meals for little guzzlers, but if you want to make quick work of a week’s worth of baby food invest in a baby food steamer and blender in one ($289).
+A double boiler and fork work well to make small meals for little guzzlers, but if you want to make quick work of a week’s worth of baby food invest in a baby food steamer and blender in one (from $299).

 Once your tot has mastered first foods, they can advance to finger snacks – take a look at our guide to making a toddler finger food tray.